georgemarian98/Licenta/README.md

 3D World Builder is a Blender-like application that you can easily edit and modify objects and generate worlds.

+# Install

+To generate Visual Studio 2019 solution go to scripts and run `VSProjectGenerate.bat`

 # Goals

 The main features that i want to implement in this project are: